WWE News: Roman Reigns Shoots Back At Jon Moxley, Speaks On AEW Not Being Competition For WWE

 When Dean Ambrose left WWE for a break or whatever anyone thought it was, there were many who thought he would simply return later on.
 After a couple of months, he turned back into Jon Moxley and ended up signing with All Elite Wrestling while speaking his mind on his former company.
-Now, another former stablemate of his in The Shield is telling his truths and he’s not overly happy with how things are being presented.
+Now, another former stablemate of his in The Shield is telling his truths, and he’s not overly happy with how things are being presented.

 After signing with AEW, Moxley did a number of interviews in which he spoke negatively about WWE as a company, their creative team, and more.
 The Inquisitr reported that being friends outside of the ring is one thing, but Seth Rollins made sure that the world knew he didn’t agree with Moxley in regards to business.

-The same can now be said for Roman Reigns who was recently asked by ESPN about Ambrose/Moxley’s comments about WWE.
+The same can now be said for Roman Reigns, who was recently asked by ESPN about Ambrose/Moxley’s comments about WWE.

 “I’ll tell you straight-up: I disagree with what [Dean] Ambrose said about the creative process.
 I love the guy.
 I love him to death.
 He’s my brother.
 And wrestling ain’t gonna stop that.
 On a personal level, me and that dude can hang out, have a beer or two and just talk.
 And even when we don’t talk, that’s just our relationship.